-It seems like it was only yesterday that Americans were carving pumpkins or gathering around the dinner table to celebrate Thanksgiving.
-Now that the winter holiday season is in full swing, people are planning their vacations, scheduling dinner parties, and checking off their holiday shopping lists.
-If you run a small business, you and your employees will be busy doing these things, too.
-That said, you should consider setting aside time to purchase gifts for your employees, clients, and business associates.
-It’s a thoughtful gesture that will go a long way.
-Determining which gifts to give can be difficult because they might cost too much, or not align with the recipient’s interests.
+That said, you should consider setting aside time to purchase gifts for your employees, clients, equipment vendors, and business associates.
+It is a thoughtful gesture that will go a long way.
+However, determining which gifts to give can be difficult because they might cost too much or not align with the recipient’s interests.
 Balboa Capital came up with a helpful small business gift-giving guide to point you in the right direction.